bennettpeter/MythTV-LeanCapture/README.md

 - jp2a
 - adb version 1.0.41 or later

 Note that Ubuntu has an obsolete version of adb in apt.
 Get the latest version from https://developer.android.com/studio/releases/platform-tools .
-Place adb on your path, e.g. in /usr/local/bin .
+Place adb on your path, e.g. in /usr/local/bin.

 Once the prerequisites have been installed, install the scripts using by running ./install.sh.
-This will need to be run in root or by using sudo.
+This will need to be run with root or using sudo.

 The install.sh script tests for the presence of required versions and stops if they are not present.

-The install script assumes user id mthtv, group id mythtv, and script directory /opt/mythtv/bin.
+The install script assumes the mythbackend user id is mthtv, and group id is mythtv.
+It assumes script directory /opt/mythtv/leancap.
 You can use different values by setting appropriate environment variables before running install.sh.

 ### Fire stick

+## Configuration

+### Fire Stick

+### Linux

+### MythTV

+## Troubleshooting

+### Power failure

+### Fire TV Glitches

+### Taking fire stick out of service